european network for the study of adrenal tumors

 The ENS@T awards are bestowed every year to the Best Scientific Works in the field of adrenal tumours that have been accepted for publication in the preceding calendar year, for the Best Oral Presentations and for the Best Poster Presentations at the yearly ENS@T meetings.
 Please see below for actual award applications possibilities and for a list of past award winners.

-Applicants are asked to provide the:
+Applicants are asked to provide:

-- a CV (max two page)
+2 - a CV (max one page)

 The rules for submission are:

-Submission are open until XXXX at midnight.
+Submission are open until September 15th at midnight.

 We are looking forward to your applications!